hmalik88/cryptoexchange/README.md

+# CryptoXChange

-CryptoXChange - a pet project to practice some Data Visualization.
+A pet project to practice some Data Visualization.
 Generate some MalikCoin through a faucet and send those to other addresses!
 You can generate a random hash as an address and 'claim' that account.
 Then you can use that account to send/receive MalikCoin.
 There also is a visualization illustrating the cashflows in/out of the accounts you've interacted with.

 Step 1 - Clone down the repository